kazuar/kazuar.github.io/_posts/2015-7-19-plotting-points-on-map.md

 comments: true
 ---

-In case you want to plot geo coordinates on a map...
+In case you want to plot geo coordinates on a map:

 In this example, we want to plot geo coordinates on a map of US states.